Pojulu people: Collective farming

-The Pojulu practice "Mole" – a type of collective farming where a group of people—5–10 or more—are called to clear a field for a neighbour or relative in one or two days.
-Here, a goat is slaughtered and beer is brewed for these people.
+The Pojulu practice "Mole"—a type of collective farming where a group of 5 to 10, or more people—are called to clear a field for a neighbor or relative in one or two days.
+Here, a goat is slaughtered, and beer is brewed for these people.
 This system of farming is advantageous.
 It clears hectares of land just in a day or so.
 "Lukonin" is also practiced, where two or more people agree to work in their farms on rotational basis.
 This system also saves time and effort.
 Women also do the same during preparation of land for planting and weeding of crops.

 Subsistence agriculture

 Past colonial regimes did nothing to improve the Pojulu reliance on subsistence agriculture.
 Successive Arab governments since Sudan independence perpetuated this primitive mode of production.
 The continuous civil wars exacerbated the problems until the 2011 formation of South Sudan.
 However, despite the practice of subsistence agriculture, the Pojulu never suffered a major famine.
 There was self-sufficiency in food production for local consumption in the Pojulu community.
 This food sufficiency is now sustaining the remnants from the civil wars in the Pojulu land.